nirupamduet/ElasticsearchDemo/ReadMe.txt

 	creating an index.
 Allows to scale horizontally by content volumne (index space).
 Allows to distribute and parallelize operations across shards, which increases performance.
 11) Replicas: is a copy of a shard.
 Provides high availability in case a shard or node fails.
 A replica never resides on the same node as the original shard.
 Allows scaling search volume, because search queries can be executed on all replicas in parallel.
 By default, Elasticsearch adds 5 primary shards and 1 replica for each index.
-12) Look into Sense which is a web plugin that helps issue Elasticsearch REST requests
+12) Look into Sense which is a web plugin that helps issue Elasticsearch REST requests. https://www.found.no/foundation/Sense-Elasticsearch-interface﻿
 13) Look into Kibana which looks like a web plugin that helps you view details of your index, document, etc. Helps you do quick searches into documents
 14) Elasticsearch doesn't have an array type, when adding a mapping, even if you know it's an array you specify as normal field.
 Elasticsearch will automatically store data as "array" when sent in.